OpenEvalProject/evals/manuscripts/elife-55352/v2/manuscript.md

 ## Results

-## Susceptibility of hTfR1 mice to JUNV infection
+### Susceptibility of hTfR1 mice to JUNV infection

 Wild-type (WT) mice are refractory to disease following JUNV challenge (Golden et al., 2015).
 To investigate whether expression of hTfR1 would confer susceptibility to disease following JUNV infection, groups of 3-week-old WT, hTfR1 heterozygous (HET) and hTfR1 homozygous (HOM) mice were challenged by intraperitoneal (i.p.) injection with a 105 fifty percent cell culture infectious dose (CCID50) of JUNV, or sham-infected, and observed for mortality and weight change (Figure 1A and B).
 On day 8 post-infection (p.i.), initial signs of lethargy and ruffling of fur accompanied weight loss in the cohort of hTfR1 HOM mice, which increased in severity until they succumbed to infection by day 16 p.i.
 JUNV disease was also observed in the hTfR1 HET mice but to a lesser degree with the mice exhibiting stagnated weight gain beginning on day 9 p.i with a single animal requiring euthanasia due to severe neurologic signs on day 14 p.i.
 In contrast, the WT mice showed no visibly apparent signs of illness, suggesting that expression of hTfR1 was necessary for the development of JUNV disease.

 ![Figure 1.](https://cdn.elifesciences.org/articles/55352/elife-55352-fig1-v2.jpg)

 **Figure 1.:** Three-week-old WT, hTfR1 HET or hTfR1 HOM mice (n = 8–9/group) were infected i.p. with 105 CCID50 of JUNV and monitored daily.
 (A) Survival and (B) weight change of animals relative to the day of virus challenge (group mean and standard error of the mean; SEM) are shown.
 Sham-infected controls (n = 6) consisted of a mix of WT, hTfR1 HET and hTfR1 HOM hTfR1 mice.
-Aggregate data from two independent experiments. ***p=0.0003 and ****p<0.0001 compared to hTfR1 HOM mice.Figure 1—source data 1.
+Aggregate data from two independent experiments. ***p=0.0003 and ****p<0.0001 compared to hTfR1 HOM mice.

-## Age- and dose-dependent susceptibility of hTfR1 mice to lethal JUNV infection
+### Age- and dose-dependent susceptibility of hTfR1 mice to lethal JUNV infection

 To gain further insight into the susceptibility of hTfR1 HOM mice to lethal JUNV infection, groups of 3, 4, 5 and 6-week-old animals were challenged i.p. with 105 CCID50 of JUNV and observed for morbidity and mortality.
 The mice were also scored for clinical disease signalment to further characterize the disease course and presentation.
 As shown in Figure 2, susceptibility to JUNV disease decreased with age.
 Beginning one-week p.i., the 3-week-old mice started to display clinical disease signs accompanied by weight loss and uniform lethality by day 13 p.i.
 (Figure 2A,B and D).
 In the 4-week-old animals, clinical disease signs and stagnation in weight gain started to develop by day 8 p.i., with one animal succumbing to infection 13 days after JUNV challenge (Figure 2A,B and D).
 No mortality was observed in the 5-week-old animals despite notable weight loss and other signs of disease starting on day 8 p.i.
 (Figure 2A,C and D).
 There was no evidence of weight loss or observable clinical signs in the 6-week-old mice (Figure 2C and D).

 ![Figure 2.](https://cdn.elifesciences.org/articles/55352/elife-55352-fig2-v2.jpg)

 **Figure 2.:** Shown are (A) survival (n = 6/group for the 3- and 4-week-old mice, n = 3/group for the 5- and 6-week-old mice), (B) weight change in 3 to 4 week-old mice, (C) weight change in 5 to 6 week-old mice and D) clinical disease scores for each group infected i.p. with 105 CCID50 of JUNV.
 Open symbols in the weight change graphs indicate age-matched sham-infected controls (n = 3).
 The weight data are represented as the group mean and SEM of the percent change in weight of animals relative to their starting weights on the day of virus challenge.
-Clinical scoring is expressed as group mean and SEM. *p=0.0448 compared to age-matched sham-infected controls.Figure 2—source data 1.
+Clinical scoring is expressed as group mean and SEM. *p=0.0448 compared to age-matched sham-infected controls.

 Based on their susceptibility to lethal disease following JUNV challenge, we sought to determine the 50% and 90% lethal challenge doses (LD50 and LD90, respectively) in 3-week-old hTfR1 HOM mice.
 Groups of mice were challenged i.p. with serial log10 dilutions of JUNV (105, 104 and 103 CCID50) or sham-infected and observed for weight loss, other clinical disease signs and mortality.
 A JUNV challenge of 105 or 104 CCID50 resulted in uniform lethality by 15 and 18 days p.i., respectively, while 2 of 7 animals survived a challenge dose of 103 CCID50 (Figure 3A).
 The onset of weight loss and other clinical disease signs also occurred in a dose-dependent manner, with animals challenged with higher doses of virus developing disease earlier in the course of infection (Figure 3B and C).
 All animals inoculated with a challenge dose of 105 CCID50 started losing weight and exhibiting other clinical disease signs such as ruffled fur and lethargy by day 8 p.i.
 (Figure 3B and C).
 A one- to two-day delay in weight loss and other disease signs was observed in the groups challenged with 104 and 103 CCID50 of JUNV, respectively.
 Based on the mortality results in 3-week-old hTfR1 HOM mice, the JUNV LD50 was less than 1000 CCID50 and the LD90 was calculated to be 3793 CCID50.

 ![Figure 3.](https://cdn.elifesciences.org/articles/55352/elife-55352-fig3-v2.jpg)

 **Figure 3.:** Shown are (A) survival (n = 7/JUNV challenge group, n = 3 sham-infected controls), (B) weight change relative to the day of virus challenge (group mean and SEM) and (C) clinical disease scores (group mean and SEM) for groups of mice infected i.p. with 105, 104 or 103 CCID50 of JUNV or sham-infected.
-LD90 = 3793; LD50 <1000 CCID50.Figure 3—source data 1.
+LD90 = 3793; LD50 <1000 CCID50.

-## Natural history and pathogenesis of JUNV infection in hTfR1 mice
+### Natural history and pathogenesis of JUNV infection in hTfR1 mice

 To gain insight into the pathogenesis of JUNV in the hTfR1 HOM mice, a natural history study was designed to investigate several virologic, clinical and laboratory parameters during the course of infection.
 To ensure uniform lethality, a challenge dose of 104 CCID50 was administered i.p. to 3-week-old animals.
 As shown in Figure 4A, the JUNV-challenged mice began to plateau in weight gain on day 9 p.i. and started to lose weight by day 10 p.i.
 Clinical disease signs were observed in a few mice as early as day 8 p.i., which corresponded with a sharp increase in serum IFN-α concentration (Figure 4B and C).
 By day 12 p.i., all mice in the day 12 sacrifice group had succumbed, with only 2 of 4 animals remaining in the group scheduled for sacrifice on day 14 p.i.
 These 2 mice were moribund and therefore euthanized on day 12 p.i. and assessed for IFN-α levels, viremia and tissue viral burden.
 High systemic concentrations of IFN-α were present in the serum of all JUNV-infected animals by day 10 p.i., with peak concentrations observed in the moribund day-12 mice (Figure 4C).
 The virus was first detected in the liver, spleen and brain on day 6 p.i.
 (Figure 4D).
 Thereafter, viral loads generally continued to increase and were detectable in other organs as the infection progressed.
 Viremia was undetectable in the mice until day 10 p.i.
 (Figure 4D).
 The two moribund mice that were euthanized on day 12 p.i. had substantial viral loads in serum and all tissues analyzed.

 ![Figure 4.](https://cdn.elifesciences.org/articles/55352/elife-55352-fig4-v2.jpg)

 **Figure 4.:** Animals (n = 28) were infected i.p. with 104 CCID50 of JUNV and subsets of 4 mice were designated for euthanasia on days 2, 4, 6, 8, 10, 12 and 14 p.i. for blood and tissue collection and analysis.
 Due to death prior to sample collection on days 12 and 14, only 2 mice were available on day 12.
 Four sham-infected animals were included as controls and 3 (one per day) were euthanized on days 2, 6 and 10 for sample collection.
 (A) Weight change of animals relative to the day of virus challenge, (B) clinical disease scores (mean and SEM), (C) serum IFN-α concentrations and (D) tissue and serum viral titers (the x-axis represents the limit of detection) are shown. **p=0.0060, ****p<0.0001 compared to sham-infected normal controls.
-SI, sham-infected.Figure 4—source data 1.
+SI, sham-infected.

 Microscopic analysis revealed neutrophilic encephalitis and individual cell death (necrosis or apoptosis) in the brain and in the splenic red and white pulps in infected mice as early day 10 p.i. (not shown) with more moderate to severe lesions seen on day 12 p.i.
 (Figure 5).
 The splenic red and white pulp organization was normal, but mild to moderate individual cell necrosis or apoptosis was present in the white pulp and, to a lesser extent, in the red pulp (Figure 5F and H).
 The dead cells were presumed to be mainly lymphocytes or macrophages given the location in the white pulp.
 Immunohistochemistry (IHC) for JUNV antigen was performed on mice euthanized on day 12 p.i.
 Strong cytoplasmic immunoreactivity was present in neurons multifocally and randomly within the midbrain (Figure 6B and D), as well as the cerebral cortex, thalamus and hypothalamus (not shown).
 Moderate to strong cytoplasmic immunoreactivity was observed in mononuclear cells, mainly within the white pulp of the spleen (Figure 6F and H).
 JUNV antigen was not detected in the kidney, liver, intestine or lung tissue (not shown).
 The lack of IHC staining for viral antigen in certain tissues with measurable infectious viral loads may be due to a delay in the accumulation of JUNV antigen detectable by IHC, masking of antigen by prolonged formalin fixation of tissues and/or the sensitivity of the IHC staining technique.